 Another way of gathering the requirement is in the form of use cases.
 A use case is a step-by-step approach for achieving a certain result.
 This does not tell how the software will work on user input rather it says, what is expected of user inputs.

 #2) Analyzing Gathered Requirements

-This step is important in requirement analysis process due to the following main reasons:
+This step is important in the requirement analysis process due to the following main reasons:

 (i) Customer may provide some requirements which could be impossible to implement due to various dependencies.

-(ii) A business analyst might have understood the requirement from the customer differently than how a programmer would have interpreted.
+(ii) A business analyst might have understood the requirement from the customer differently than how a programmer would have interpreted it.

 Since programmers think as technical experts, it is always possible that customer requirements are incorrectly converted to functional specifications which will later be incorrectly made to architecture and design documents and subsequently to code.
 The impact is exponential and so should be checked.